majuss/easybox904/README.md

 See in the fast and easy guide.

 // Huge portions of this guide were taken from the openwrt forum.
-Please thank these guys for the affords!
+Please thank these guys for the efforts!